rewgs/open-stage-control-ts/resources/docs/docs/widgets/canvas.md

 ## Example: XY pad

 Let's create a simple xy pad, with a value made of two numbers between 0 and 1.
-We set `valueLength` to `2` to make sure the widget only accents incoming messages with two values (x and y).
+We set `valueLength` to `2` to make sure the widget only accepts incoming messages with two values (x and y).

 First, we use the `touch` property to store the touch coordinates in the `locals` object.
-We also call `set()` to store these in the widget's value?
+We also call `set()` to store these in the widget's value (this way, the widget can send messages and sync with other widgets).

 ```js
 // touch property